Seniatical/Mecha-Karen/Documentation/commands/games/minesweeper.rst

 Play Minesweeper with **Mecha Karen**!

 .. note::
-    This command is going to be reworking in the future.
+    This command is going to be redesigned in the future.

 Parameters
 ----------